thequang-ntq/Chatbot-Summary-ntq/README.md

 - Use that key to log into 'http://api.openai.com/v1/models' with username blanks (not insert anything) and password is your API-KEY.

 ### 4. Fill in the code
-- In the lib folder contains the code of this app, you must update (change) my comment, for example:
+- In the lib folder contains the code of this app, you must update (change) my comments, for example:
 ```bash
 '--YOUR HTTPS LINK TO THE REALTIME DATABASE--'
 ```
 ![update](screenshots/update.png)
+- (and more places that the same with this image)

 - with your https link:
 -